People arriving from Ukraine - risk and need: public protection guidance

 Ukraine's mental health care system

-Ukraine’s mental health care system was inherited from the Soviet era.
-Challenges include a large institutionalized psychiatric system associated with human rights violations, alongside public stigma, and low awareness of mental health.
-Social services for people with mental illness are limited or absent in the community [WHO Special Initiative Country Report 2020].
+Ukraine’s mental health care system was inherited from the Soviet era and faces significant challenges.
+These include a large institutionalized psychiatric system associated with human rights violations, public stigma, and low public awareness of mental health concerns.
+Within this context, community-based social services for people with mental illness have been limited or absent [WHO Special Initiative Country Report 2020].

-It has been reported, Ukraine has a higher estimated suicide rate than the Eastern Europe regional and global averages.
-The rate of suicide is particularly high among men.
-Men also have a higher estimated prevalence of problematic alcohol use than women.
-Although the majority of people arriving from Ukraine to the UK have been women, children and older people, it is important to understand the mental health indicators and level of mental health care and support available in Ukraine.
+It has been reported that Ukraine has a higher estimated suicide rate than the Eastern Europe regional and global averages, with rates being particularly high among men.
+Men also have a higher prevalence of problematic alcohol use compared to women.
+Although the majority of people arriving from Ukraine to the UK have been women, children, and older people, it is important to understand the mental health indicators, and level of mental health care and support available in Ukraine, to inform appropriate responses.

 Culture, spirituality and religion